-- Aerospace industries that create at least 100 full time jobs and invest at least \$30 million - Data centers involving at least 50 new jobs, \$50 million in investment, with jobs paying 150% the average state wage - New headquarters that create 20 new HQ jobs - Clean Energy businesses that create 250 new full time jobs and invest \$50 million
+- Mississippi Aerospace Initiative Incentives Program that create at least 100 full time jobs and invest at least \$30 million. - Data centers involving at least 50 new jobs, \$50 million in investment, with jobs paying 150% the average state wage. - New headquarters that create 20 new HQ jobs. - Clean Energy businesses that create 250 new full time jobs and invest \$50 million.

-Personal property tax abatement: A number of property tax exemptions may be granted at the local level by county or municipal governments
+Personal property tax abatement: A number of property tax exemptions may be granted at the local level by county or municipal governments.